Rosy Barb (Puntius conchonius) Species Profile & Care Guide

 This fish enjoys company, and if its party is large enough, it will not bother other fish in the aquarium, making them great additions to an aquarium.
 They also do well in ponds.

 The Rosy Barb sports a torpedo-shaped body and a forked tail.
-It only has one dorsal fin, and they don't have an adipose fin, instead have a second dorsal fin behind the first.
+It only has one dorsal fin, and it doesn't have an adipose fin; instead, have a second dorsal fin behind the first.